 On the other hand, the closer the shoe design, the slower it dries out, which means that the Barerun shoes aren’t the quickest-drying shoes out there.

-If you absolutely need water shoes that dry quickly, then maybe this model by clapzovr will be to your taste.
+If you absolutely need water shoes that dry quickly in hiking, then maybe this model by clapzovr will be to your taste.
 These shoes may look a bit weird, but they actually have a pretty efficient design drying-wise.
-That’s why I pick it as one of the best water shoes for men.
+That’s why I pick it as one of the best water shoes for hiking.

 Obviously, such an open upper design is very welcoming to sand and smaller stones, which is an important thing to keep in mind.